TITLE Box Office Manager

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Strong oral and written communication skills are required.
+Skills: Strong verbal and written communication skills are required.
 Excellent interpersonal skills, particularly in dealing with the public, are required.
 Computer literacy, with knowledge of programs utilizing spreadsheet applications, is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: The scope of the job frequently requires attendance at evening and/or weekend activities, performances, lectures, and/or rehearsals.
+Other: The scope of the job frequently requires attendance at evening and/or weekend activities, performances, and athletic events.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Establishes, oversees, and monitors the procedures for securing and processing ticket receipts by proper accounting for all cash received in the Missouri State-TIX system, verifying daily cash reports, maintaining accurate bookkeeping documents regarding sales, and assuring the deposit of ticket receipts appropriately.
+3. Establishes, oversees, and monitors the procedures for securing and processing ticket receipts by proper accounting for all cash received in the Missouri State TIX system, verifying daily cash reports, maintaining accurate bookkeeping documents regarding sales, and assuring the deposit of ticket receipts appropriately.

-5. Assists in the administration of the Hall by coordinating the flow of all reports and documents which require the attention of the Executive Director.
+7. Assists in the administration of the athletic and entertainment venues and athletics by coordinating the flow of all reports and documents which require the attention of the Senior Associate Director of Athletics, Athletic and Entertainment Facilities or the Athletics Director.

-7. Participates as a fully productive member of the professional staff by coordinating and consulting with other departments in areas where the business manager can assist.
+9. Participates as a fully productive member of the professional staff by coordinating and consulting with other departments as appropriate.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Executive Director of the Juanita K. Hammons Hall for the Performing Arts.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Senior Associate Director of Athletics, Athletic and Entertainment Facilities.

-10. Contributes to the overall success of the Juanita K. Hammons Hall for the Performing Arts by performing all other duties and responsibilities as assigned.
+13. Contributes to the overall success of box office operations by performing all other duties and responsibilities as assigned.

-The Box Office/Business Manager is supervised by the Executive Director, supervises full time, part time, and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.
+The Box Office Manager is supervised by the Senior Associate Director of Athletics, Athletic and Entertainment Facilities, supervises full-time, part-time, and student workers, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other changes of status of those supervised.

 JOB FAMILY 4